Add Documents to Index with GroupDocs.Search Java

 Direct Download

-Alternatively, you can directly download the latest version from GroupDocs.Search for Java releases.
+If you prefer not to use Maven, you can download the latest JAR from the official page: GroupDocs.Search for Java releases.

 License Acquisition Steps